awslabs/aws-ddk/docs/release/1.0.0-beta.1/how-to/custom-bootstrap.markdown

 # Bootstrapping

 The AWS CDK requires some resources to be provisioned before deploying stacks into an account (i.e. IAM Roles, S3 Bucket for Assets).
-This is reffered to as [bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).
+This is referred to as [bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).

 ## DDK Bootstrap Cases
 The following are possible ways of bootstrapping an AWS account for DDK apps.